32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 The following are great ways to zone a room:

-"Having an open plan relies heavily on having the space, so that might require reconfiguring rooms if the space doesn’t originally allow for it," explains Olive & Barr's Al Bruce.
 "If you’re looking to open up a room, providing it’s a supporting wall, it’s often cheaper to knock down than to work around it with tiles or paint.
 If you do need to knock down a supporting wall, a common and expensive mistake is hiring an architect.
-Actually, a structural engineer can give you all the information you need."
+Actually, a structural engineer can give you all the information you need," says Olive & Barr's Al Bruce.

 "While the idea of knocking down interior walls seems simple enough, in reality, there is much to consider before opening up your kitchen and dining room, not least whether the wall is load boarding and how removing it will affect your home's structural integrity," explains chartered surveyor Ian Rock.

-‘Broken plan living’ has been big news in the design world in recent years — and will continue to influence our floorplans in the future," details Deputy Editor Michelle Guy.
+"Broken plan living has been big news in the design world in recent years – and will continue to influence our floorplans in the future," details kitchen expert Michelle Guy.

 "So what it is?
 It’s a design concept which moves away from completely open-plan spaces (which many of us find impractical), and utilises devices such as bookcases, partial walls, sliding doors, internal ‘windows’, fireplaces and the like to create spaces which feel sociable and connected but have a degree of separation and privacy."